-The best matcha powder you can order online
+Best matcha powder you can order online

 Packed with antioxidants, a boost of caffeine and even calming qualities, matcha tea is a popular, healthy drink of choice for many.
 Made from green tea leaves, matcha is ground into a powder and boasts a green color and rich taste.

-Matcha powder can be enjoyed with hot water or combined into a variety of beverages, including lattes and smoothies.
+Matcha powder can be enjoyed with hot water or combined into various beverages, including lattes and smoothies.
 It can also be added to baked goods, such as muffins or bread, or sprinkled atop breakfast foods, like oatmeal or yogurt.
 The best matcha powder features a bright green color and a fine ground and is harvested from trusted, regulated sources, most notably in Japan.

 Best matcha powders